 New Emergences Foundation is a platform for amplifying voices underrepresented within digital media culture, electronic music and sound art.

-We work towards the acknowledgement, presence and inclusion of women, LGBTQ+ communities, people of colour, and people with disabilities, by creating space for diverse perspectives.
+We work towards the acknowledgement, presence and inclusion of women, LGBTQIA+, disabled communities, and people of all other ethnic groups combined.

 NE organizes a discussion series, a concert series, and numerous activities such as workshops, podcasts, and online publications.
 The foundation also provides advice through consultation and promotion of its affiliated network.